 If you suffer from migraines, you may have trouble describing exactly how they feel.
-If your family member or friend suffers from migraines, you may not understand what it is really like or may think it’s just a really bad headache.
+If your loved one suffers from migraines, you may think it’s just a really bad headache.
 Let’s consider a few accurate migraine descriptions to help clear the air.

 3 Migraine Pain Descriptions